 Over the past three years, no food writer’s suggestions have scored as regularly as R.W.
 Apple, Jr. His wide-ranging advice resulted in triumphant meals at all price levels in Bangkok, Hanoi, Ho Chi Minh City, Singapore, Miami, and San Francisco.
 As a result, when he recommends an eatery, as long as it’s geographically and financially feasible, I view it as a direct order.
-His recent rundown of Santa Barbara restaurants led me to D’Angelo Bakery & Bread, a charming café from Dietmar Ellbacher in a quiet corner of downtown.
+His recent rundown of Santa Barbara restaurants led me to D’Angelo Bakery & Bread, a charming café from Dietmar Ellbacher in a quiet corner of downtown that I visited twice.

-We sat outside, at a slatted metal sidewalk table.
-There were three dishes that sounded wonderful, and only two of us, so we sacrificed the Eggs “Rose,” poached eggs on kalamata olive toast with Mediterranean artichoke spread.
+I sat outside, at a slatted metal sidewalk table.
+Three dishes sounded wonderful, and I was with only one other person, so we sacrificed the Eggs “Rose,” poached eggs on Kalamata olive toast with Mediterranean artichoke spread.

 I selected huevos rancheros ($9.95), two crispy corn tortillas topped with refried pinto beans, shredded white cheese, sunny side up eggs, and scorching salsa.
 It was an elegant version of the classic Mexican breakfast dish, and seriously delicious.

-Before we left, we grabbed three baked goods to go.
+Before departing, I grabbed three baked goods to go.
 Of course none of them survived the day.

 Not surprisingly, R.W.’s taste buds were well-tuned yet again.